AMY: The Carpentries’ internal database

-Use the blank template to generate a well formed csv noting each person’s personal name, family name, email address, role, and associated event.
+Use the blank template to generate a well formed CSV noting each person’s personal name, family name (optional), email address (optional), role, and associated event.
 Any additional information about the person must be entered manually.

-The role must exactly match the instructions.
+The role must exactly match the instructions here.
 The event slug must exactly match the slug for the event recorded in AMY.

 Airports are used as approximate geographic identifiers for our instructors.
 Each airport is identified by its three digit IATA code which can be looked up using the link in AMY.

 Enter in the airport’s IATA code, full name, country, and latitude and longitude.

 Adding a New Event